Azure-Samples/nested-virtualization-image-builder/images/windowsserver2022/README.md

 In addition to the OS install, WinRM is enabled and is used as the communicator for Packer.

-PowerShell provisioner scripts generalize and configure the vhd for upload to Azure.
+PowerShell provisioner scripts generalize and configure the VHD for upload to Azure.
 In addition, a web server is started on port 80 and can be used to verify the VM is running and accessible.

 ## Usage